 Los Angeles Youth Entrepreneurship Pathway Initiative

-Idea submitted in the My LA2050 Maker Challenge by Network for Teaching Entrepreneurship (NFTE) Greater Los Angeles
+Idea submitted in the My LA2050 Maker Challenge by Network for Teaching Entrepreneurship, Los Angeles (NFTE LA)

 NFTE Greater LA proposes to expand our program enrollment to reach additional youth in the Los Angeles community.
 We also propose to build a pathway and continuum of support between our current program offerings: Exploring Careers (middle school), Startup Tech (middle school app development program), Entrepreneurship (high school), Startup Summer (alumni accelerator) and Alumni Programming that addresses the NFTE alumni ongoing needs for support in their business, career and education goals.

 In what areas of Los Angeles will you be directly working?

 - South Bay